‘Keto is a way I can eat because I love the food!’

 “I’m the middle child out of eight, so I started using food as a substitute for attention and comfort from a very early age,” Patricia says.

 Because diabetes runs in Patricia’s family, she was well aware that it would likely affect her at some point in her life.
-Sadly, though, this foreshadowing wasn’t initially enough for her to change the trajectory of her health.
+Unfortunately, this foreshadowing wasn’t initially enough for her to change the trajectory of her health.
 Instead, she simply carried on eating what she thought was a somewhat healthy diet.

 Finding motivation to change her diet

-In May of 2019, Patricia’s hemoglobin A1c (HbA1c), a measure of your long-term blood-sugar levels, had crept up to 7.4%.
+In May of 2019, Patricia’s hemoglobin A1c (HbA1c) — a measure of your long-term blood-sugar levels — had crept up to 7.4%.
 This meant that she now had type 2 diabetes.
 Her doctor started her on 500 mg of metformin twice a day to treat the condition.

-In spite of taking the medication, her HbA1c had risen to 7.7% by the time she went back to her doctor’s office in August of 2019.
+Despite taking the medication, her HbA1c had risen to 7.7% by the time she went back to her doctor’s office in August of 2019.
 “Even with the meds things went the wrong way,” Patricia says.